bradsec/debapps/README.md

-# debapps - Bash shell application installation scripts suitable for most Debian based Linux distros (including Kali, Ubuntu, PopOS)
+# debapps - Bash scripts to simplify Debian Linux app installations.
+### Compatible with most [x64] Debian based Linux distros (including Kali, Ubuntu, PopOS)

 - These scripts will work with most Debian based Linux distros such as Ubuntu, Kali and Pop!_OS.
 - Includes menu options to both installing and also removing the applications.